Quantum Measurement, Complexity and Discrete Physics: Solution to the Measurement Problem

-The type of collapse I proposed in the last section for a few-particle wavefunction is not itself supposed to comprise a solution to the measurement problem.
-I have not yet discussed localizations to small regions, such as spots forming on photographic plates, that take place when ``measurements'' occur.
-These kinds of localizations will emerge for many-particle systems, which will be discussed in this section, where a solution to the measurement problem will be proposed.\\ Consider an {\it N\/}-particle system in which each of the particles interacts relatively strongly with every other particle in the system.
-I will assume that this system is represented by a single wavefunction.
-Suppose that the position probability distribution of each particle in the {\it N\/} particle interacting system covers a volume of $V_{s}$ (relative volume of $v_{s}= V_{s}/a^{3}$) in position space.
-Then the corresponding relative volume of the wavefunction in configuration space will be of the order $v_{s}^{N}$, since the wavefunction will be spread over a distance of order $V_{s}^{1/3}$ in each orthogonal direction in the 3{\it N\/} dimensional space.
-Thus the relative volume will tend to increase {\it exponentially\/} with {\it N\/} as the number of particles represented by a single wavefunction increases.
-(Here the simplifying assumption has been made that the length of the cell-side ({\it a\/}) is the same for each particle, which is a reasonable approximation for the purpose of working out the order of magnitude dependence of the relative volume on the number of particles represented in the wavefunction.) \\ Thus as {\it N\/} grows the relative volume of the wavefunction will grow very rapidly, and will readily reach the critical relative volume $v_{c}$.
-Thus for an interacting many$-$particle system the volume covered in {\it position space\/} by {\it each\/} {\it particle\/} will tend to remain small, since a small spread in volume of the position probability distribution for each particle in position space will contribute a large amount to the relative volume of the wavefunction in configuration space - if the position probability distribution of each particle spreads out beyond a small volume in position space, then the critical relative volume will be reached, bringing about a collapse of the wavefunction, restricting each particle to the same small volume in position space again.
-Thus many$-$particle interacting systems will have particles within them that tend to remain localized in position space, as is observed.
+Thus as $N$ grows the relative volume of the wavefunction will grow very rapidly, and will readily reach the critical relative volume $v_{c}$.
+Thus for an interacting many-particle system the volume covered in \textit{position space} by \textit{each particle} will tend to remain small, since a small spread in volume of the position probability distribution for each particle in position space will contribute a large amount to the relative volume of the wavefunction in configuration space - if the position probability distribution of each particle spreads out beyond a small volume in position space, then the critical relative volume will be reached, bringing about a collapse of the wavefunction, restricting each particle to the same small volume in position space again.
+Thus many-particle interacting systems will have particles within them that tend to remain localized in position space, as is observed.
 Furthermore, superpositions of large numbers of interacting particles spread over significant volumes in position space will be prevented from occurring by the collapse of the wavefunction.
 In this way the collapse mechanism will prevent the occurrence of macroscopically distinguishable superpositions that arise in the application of the unmodified Schr\"{o}dinger equation to a typical measurement process, where no collapse is assumed.
 Instead the wavefunction will collapse in such a way that these superpositions do not arise, and there will be a determinate outcome of the measurement.
 Thus I claim that the critical complexity theory of the collapse of the wavefunction can provide a solution to the measurement problem.
 This is the main result to arise from the discrete physics heuristic.